 Best Time to Visit the Red Centre

 The best time to embark on a trip to the Red Centre is in the dry season, i.e., between May and October.
-The day temperature ranges between 68°F and 86°F (20°C and 30°C in native Australian) during this time of the year.
+The day temperature ranges between 68°F and 86°F (20°C and 30°C in native Australia) during this time of the year.
+Also, since there’s little or very little rain, walking in this rocky region is safer and more pleasant.

 Read More: Best Places to Stay in Bryce Canyon